Statistical Analysis of Data Repeatability Measures: Discussion

 \section{Discussion}

-One of our major findings is the relationship between discriminability, ICC or I2C2 on the population level.
-Note this is different from the non-decreasing relation between ICC estimation and the F statistic, which guarantees the same ordering and power in the permutation test.
-The fact that ICC and I2C2 may still have higher power when parametric assumptions are satisfied hints the potential of improving the current discriminability estimation.
-Another potential improvement is the approximation (\ref{eq:approxF}) of the weighted sum of $\chi^2$'s, as it tends to underestimate $D$ with larger within measurement correlations (Figure \ref{fig:multiapprox}).
-But, even with the current approximation the error is within $0.1$ and the non-decreasing relation holds true in the simulations with larger $\rho$ values.
-Other limitation includes the lack of analysis for the fixed effect, while we focus on the random effect models for cleaner illustration.
-Lastly, in practice dissimilarity (pseudo)distances such as one minus Pearson correlation may be applied instead of the Euclidean distance; this does not impact testing results if measurements are standardized with mean $0$ and variance $1$, and if measurements are non-negatively correlated.
+The key contribution of this manuscript is the explicit statement of population quantities associated with repeatability metrics, the models that support them and elucidating the relationships between them, particularly, the relationship between discriminability, ICC and I2C2.
+Note the latter is distinct from the known non-decreasing relation between ICC estimates and the F statistic, which guarantees the same ordering and power for the associated permutation test.
+The fact that ICC and I2C2 have higher power when parametric assumptions are satisfied hints at the potential for improving discriminability estimation.
+Another potential improvement is the approximation (\ref{eq:approxF}) of the weighted sum of $\chi^2$'s, as it tends to underestimate more $D$ with increasing intra-measurement correlations (Figure \ref{fig:multiapprox}).
+However, even with the current approximation, the error is within $0.1$ and the non-decreasing relation holds true in the simulations with larger $\rho$ values.
+Further limitations of our simulation work include the a need for understanding relevant associated fixed effect models; we focused on random effect models as they dominate modern repeatability studies.
+Lastly, a final limitation is the need to understand the role of changing the distance matrix for the non-parametric measures.
+Often, pseudo-distances, such as one minus Pearson correlation, are applied instead of Euclidean distances.
+However, this does not impact testing results if measurements are standardized and if measurements are non-negatively correlated.

-On the other hand, the relation we found with rank sums and fingerprinting is between the testing statistics.
-The fact that the rank sum statistic keeps more ranking information than fingerprinting helps explain the power advantage of discriminability, which can be estimated using a linear transformation of rank sums.
-Based on the simulations we argue that the discriminability should be preferred in practice, unless there exist concerns about mean shift batch effects.
+Another novel aspect of the manuscript is the establishment of the relationship between discriminability and rank sums.
+We emphasize that this relationship is between the testing statistics.
+The fact that the rank sum statistic utilizes more information than fingerprinting helps explain the power advantage of discriminability, which can be estimated using a linear transformation of rank sums.
+Therefore, we are confident in recommending discriminability over fingerprinting in practice - unless there are concerns about mean shift batch effects.
+Similarly, rank sums share the performance properties of discriminability in most cases - once again except for mean shift batch effects.
+Nonetheless, we recommend using the full discriminability estimator over rank sums simply because it is more general.